Dry mix mortar additives are essential for improving water retention, workability, and adhesion in modern construction materials.

 👉 Learn more about HPMC for dry mix mortar

 Water retention is the most technically critical function of cellulose ether in cement-based systems.
-When mortar is applied to a porous substrate — brick, aerated concrete, or dry plasterboard — the substrate actively draws water out of the mix by capillary suction.
-If this water loss is too rapid, the cement paste dehydrates before it can fully hydrate, resulting in weak, powdery bonds and surface cracking.
+Specifically, when masons apply mortar to a porous substrate — brick, aerated concrete, or dry plasterboard — the substrate actively draws water out of the mix by capillary suction.
+If this water loss occurs too rapidly, the cement paste dehydrates before it can fully hydrate, and consequently produces weak, powdery bonds and surface cracking.

-HPMC and HEMC grades in the 40,000–75,000 mPa·s viscosity range routinely achieve water retention values of 96–99% when tested according to EN 14891 and EN 12002 methodology.
-This means that less than 4% of the mix water is lost to substrate absorption during the critical early hydration period — a level that ensures full cement hydration and maximum bond strength development.
+To address this directly, HPMC and HEMC grades in the 40,000–75,000 mPa·s viscosity range routinely achieve water retention values of 96–99% when tested according to EN 14891 and EN 12002 methodology.
+In practical terms, therefore, this means that less than 4% of the mix water escapes to substrate absorption during the critical early hydration period.
+Not only does this performance level actively ensure full cement hydration, but it also simultaneously maximizes bond strength development across a wide range of substrate conditions — and as a result, formulators consistently select these viscosity grades as the backbone of high-performance tile adhesive and render systems.

 Related products: HPMC for dry mix mortar and HEMC mortar additive are widely used to achieve these performance improvements.